fleetdm/fleet/handbook/demand/README.md

 Things to go look at to see if (a) a contact [/account] needs to be created/edited (b) if an account is worth going after or warming up (c) an account is sales-ready to assign a lead/rep
 (in order of how worthwhile it is to spend time looking at the intent signal)

-1. Worthwhile accounts currently assigned to reps (i.e. pipeline + stage0 + pre-pipeline IQMs)
+1. Accounts currently assigned to reps (i.e. pipeline + stage0 + pre-pipeline IQMs)
-2. Worthwhile accounts with trending psychological progression (as measured by fleetdm.com website signups (i.e. new contacts ± contacts that have increased their psystage to a certain point)
+2. Accounts with trending psychological progression (as measured by fleetdm.com website signups (i.e. new contacts ± contacts that have increased their psystage to a certain point)
-3. Worthwhile accounts that fleeties have suggested to go after in ABM maneuver sheet
+3. Accounts that fleeties have suggested to go after in ABM maneuver sheet
 4. [MacAdmins Slack traffic](https://macadmins.slack.com/archives/C0214NELAE7/p1722561481530559) in the #fleet AND #osquery channels (channel joins, posts, reactions, thread replies, thread reactions)
 5. [LinkedIn page follows](https://www.linkedin.com/company/71111416/admin/analytics/followers/)
 6. [GitHub stars to fleetdm/fleet](https://github.com/fleetdm/fleet/stargazers) from non-fleeties